-There are no features at risk, identified at this stage.
-Therefore the feasibility of the proposed site, with respect to the regulatory framework, does not appear to be influenced.
+Features at risk, identified at this stage, do not appear to influence the feasibility of the proposed site, with respect to the regulatory framework.
+These risks should be examined using a detailed marine model.

 Following the engagement meeting(s), this report will be revised and this should allow to the applicant to submit a method statement which address the issues raised